Brenofil/admin-foundry/README.md

 With a strong focus on code quality, testing, and maintainability, the project includes unit and end-to-end testing strategies and enforces strict development guidelines.
 It is designed to be easily extended and adapted to different business domains without compromising consistency or scalability.

+## Setup

+Run `npm install` to install the application dependencies.

+## Development

+Run `npm start` for a dev server.
+Navigate to `http://localhost:5173/`.
+The application automatically reloads if you change any of the source files.

+## Build

+Run `npm run build` to build the client/server project.
+The client build artifacts are located in the `dist/analog/public` directory.
+The server for the API build artifacts are located in the `dist/analog/server` directory.

+## Test

+Run `npm run test` to run unit tests with [Vitest](https://vitest.dev).

 ## Technologies

 ### Core Framework & Platform